EvanDotPro/zf2-sandbox/README.md

 while the `MwopGuestbook` module is using Zend\Db\Table, yet they are sharing a single configured PDO instance.
 Cool, huh?

-By the way, you can switch the `EdpUser` module to use Zend\Db instead by simply uncommenting one line in `modules/Application/configs/di.config.php`.
+By the way, you can switch the `EdpUser` module to use Zend\Db instead of Doctrine by simply uncommenting one line in `conf.d/module.edpuser.config.php`.